 You can change the default icon theme of Xfce.
 The xfce-look.org provides hundreds of GTK themes and icons.
 Download your favourite icon theme, and extract them.
 Then copy the top icon theme folder to

 .icons under your home directory and copy the icons folder.

-Then you can open the Appearance Window and change the icon via icon tab.
+Then you can open the Appearance Window and change the icon via the icon tab.

-For this example, I have used the Uniform+ icon set which looks very nice and comes with lots of application-specific icon sets.
-It’s a big download (around 300mb+), you can get it from the below link.
+For this example, I have used the Uniform+ icon set, which looks very nice and comes with many application-specific icon sets.
+It’s a big download (around 300mb+); you can get it from the below link.

-The Xfce-llok.org has plenty of Xfce wallpaper with the Xfce mascot to choose from.
+The Xfce-look.org has plenty of Xfce wallpaper with the Xfce mascot to choose from.
 Like the orange one which I have used for this tutorial.
 You can download it from here.

 sudo add-apt-repository ppa:xuzhen666/dockbarx